nacevedo/LaToderia/README.md

 This is a project for a [web development class](http://johnguerra.co/classes/webDevelopment_spring_2018/) in [Uniandes](https://www.uniandes.edu.co).
 The objective is to make a quick project using **Meteor with React**.

 ## Contributing
-If anyone wants to give me any help or ideas, you can by making new [Issues](https://github.com/nacevedo/MandaoDao/issues) or a [Pull requests](https://github.com/nacevedo/MandaoDao/pulls).
+If anyone wants to give me any help or ideas, you can by making new [Issues](ttps://github.com/nacevedo/LaToderia/issues) or a [Pull requests](https://github.com/nacevedo/LaToderia/pulls).

 ## Authors
 **Bibiana Gamba** 👩🏽‍🎨
 **Nicolás Acevedo** 👨🏼‍🔬
 # Beta
 Beta versión!
-Please write use to include your city in sugestions 😉...
+Please write use to include any suggestions 😉...

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)